René-Robert Cavelier, Sieur de La Salle: Early life

 Robert Cavelier was born on November 22, 1643, into a comfortably well-off family in Rouen, France, in the parish Saint-Herbland.
 His parents were Jean Cavelier and Catherine Geest.
 His older brother, Jean Cavelier, became a Sulpician priest.
 When Robert was young, he enjoyed science and nature.
 In his teens, he studied with the Jesuit religious order and became a member after taking initial vows in 1660.
 (Note: The Order prohibited a man taking final vows before the age of twenty-five.
 He was still considered a part of the Order as he was later barred to his inheritance.)

 Required to reject his father's legacy when he joined the Jesuits, La Salle was nearly destitute when he traveled as a prospective colonist to North America.
 He sailed for New France in the spring of 1666.
 His brother Jean, had moved there the year before.
 At La Salle's request on March 27, 1667, after he was in Canada, he was released from the Society of Jesus after citing "moral weaknesses".

 La Salle was granted a seigneurie on land at the western end of the Island of Montreal, which became known as Lachine.
 (Note: This was apparently from the French la Chine, for China.
 The reference is unclear, but may refer to his intent to find a route to the orient.)
 La Salle immediately began to issue land grants, set up a village and learn the languages of the several tribes of Iroquois in this area.

 Sieur de La Salle

 Sieur de La Salle is a French title roughly translating to "Lord of the manor of La Salle."

-Sieur is a French title of nobility, similar to the English "Sir," but under the French seigneurial system, the title is purchased rather than earned, and does not imply military duty.
+Sieur is a French title of nobility, equivalent to the English word "Lord" (though cognate with the word "Sir"); but under the French seigneurial system (as under the English manorial system), the title is purchased rather than earned and does not imply military obligations.
 Robert Cavelier took the title with his seigneurial purchase of Lachine from the Sulpician order at Ville Marie around 1667.
 It refers to the name of a family estate near Rouen.
-However, La Salle has become closely associated with the person as if it were his name; he is therefore often called Robert La Salle, or simply "La Salle".
+However, La Salle has become closely associated with the person as if it were his name; he is, therefore, often called "Robert La Salle" or simply even "La Salle".